MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/email-fails-to-create-with-norecipientmatch-error.md

    For example, you receive the email because your email address is on the **Bcc** line of the email.
 Unless your personal options in Dynamics 365 are configured to track **All email messages**, the email isn't tracked.

-   Unless the email address on the **To** or **Cc** line of the email matches the email address stored in Dynamics 365 or your personal options in Dynamics 365 are configured to track **All email messages**, the email aren't be tracked.
+   Unless the email address on the **To** or **Cc** line of the email matches the email address stored in Dynamics 365 or your personal options in Dynamics 365 are configured to track **All email messages**, the email isn't tracked.

 4. There isn't a row in the `EmailSearchBase` table for the user or queue mailbox that receives the email.

    When looking for matching user or queue records, Dynamics 365 queries a table called `EmailSearchBase`.
 This table should automatically have a row for the email address of every email enabled record including users and queues.
-On rare occasions, a row might be missing, which can then cause Dynamics 365 not to find a matching row when querying this table for users or queues that are on the email message.
+On rare occasions, a row might be missing, which causes Dynamics 365 not to find a matching row when querying this table for users or queues that are on the email message.

    You can open a web browser and use the Dynamics 365 Web API to verify if a row exists for the user or queue email address that receives the email message.
 Use the following syntax:

    `https://<Your Organization URL>/api/data/v9.1/emailsearches?$filter=emailaddress eq '<email address of user or queue>'`

-   Example: `https://contoso.crm.dynamics.com/api/data/v9.1/emailsearches?$filter=emailaddress eq 'John@contoso.com'`
+   For example, `https://contoso.crm.dynamics.com/api/data/v9.1/emailsearches?$filter=emailaddress eq 'John@contoso.com'`

    If no record is returned, it indicates a row doesn't exist for that email address in the `EmailSearchBase` table.

 ## Resolution

-Review the characteristics of the email and which option you have configured in your personal options for email tracking.
+Review the characteristics of the email and which option you configure in your personal options for email tracking.

 > [!NOTE]
 > To manage security roles and mailbox settings, you need to sign in to your Dynamics 365 organization as a user with the "System Administrator" role.